brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] The cache handling of searches is now working correctly.
     - [Bugfix] Fixed the display of the search-options-symbol on Macs.
     - [Bugfix] Fixed a possible JS error in the search, in case we are searching through no payload.
-    - [Bugfix] Fixed the rendering color of the connector 2 in the Hans skin.
+    - [Bugfix] Fixed the rendering colour of the connector 2 in the Hans skin.

 2.2.0
-    - [Feature] Added a fluid debugger viewhelper.
+    - [Feature] Added a fluid debugger ViewHelper.
     - [Feature] Added more search pattern and source code parsing to the getter analysis.
     - [Feature] Added a metatag to both skins to have a little chance to prevent crawler from indexing a kreXX output.
 Remember kids: never debug a productive site.
 This will only lead to trouble.
     - [Feature] Added a Filter for the server document root from the file path of the calling file.